khailey-zz/oracle_trace_parsing/README.md

 ----------------------------------------------------------------------------

-Which would mean that the the devops read more data than the prodb thus there is something different on the virtual, other Delphix,  that should be addressed before looking into any issues because of Delphix.
+Which would mean that the the devops read more data than the prodb thus there is something different.
+This difference should be addressed before looking into deeper.
 The rows to compare are I/O the possible I/O rows are: read I/O